y10k/rims/README.md

     - Server log rotation.
     - debug-dump-kvs command.
     - Fine grain lock for one user multiple connection.

-## Roadmap of development

-* v0.0.2
-    - Now version.
 * v0.0.3
     - DB structure is changed and IMAP UID behavior will follow rules that is described at RFC.
 Incompatible mailbox data!
-    - DB data checksum is added.
+    - DB data checksum is added. mail data is verified with checksum at default.
-    - Recovery from broken DB.
+    - data recovery process is added to mail data DB.
+    - mbox-dirty-flag command is added to force recovery.

+## Roadmap of development

 * v0.0.4
     - Optimization to fast search and fast fetch.
     - Charset search.